 Mac OS 8 ends a bad deal for Apple

 Apple CFO Fred Anderson worked out that the clone Macs strategy actually cost the company money.
-The $50 fee Apple got for every clone Mac sold proved far too low.
-It failed to even recoup the money lost when a person chose a clone over an actual Mac.
+The $50 fee Apple received for every clone Mac sold proved far too low.
+The company failed to even recoup the money lost when a person chose a clone over an actual Mac.

 Cupertino could not get out of the disastrous agreement if it kept updating System 7, the Mac OS licensed to clone-makers.
 However, if Apple released Mac OS 8, it could argue that the deal became null and void.